vic0627/design-pattern/src/StructuralPatterns/Adapter/README.md

 ## Relationship with other patterns

-- The Bridge pattern is often designed ^#^up-front, letting you develop parts of an application independently of each other.
-On the other hand, the Adapter pattern is commonly used with an existing application to make incompatible classes work together effectively.
+- The **Bridge** pattern is often designed ^#^up-front, letting you develop parts of an application independently of each other.
+On the other hand, the **Adapter** pattern is commonly used with an existing application to make incompatible classes work together effectively.
-- An Adapter can alter an existing object's interface, while a Decorator enhances an object's functionality without changing its interface.
+- An **Adapter** can alter an existing object's interface, while a **Decorator** enhances an object's functionality without changing its interface.
 In addition, Decorators support ^#^recursive composition, but Adapters cannot.
-- Adapters provide a different interface to the wrapped objects, Proxy provides the same interface, and Decorators provide an enhanced interface.
+- **Adapters** provide a different interface to the wrapped objects, **Proxy** provides the same interface, and **Decorators** provide an enhanced interface.
-- The Facade pattern defines a new interface for existing objects, ^#^whereas the Adapter pattern tries to make the existing interface usable.
+- The **Facade** pattern defines a new interface for existing objects, ^#^whereas the **Adapter** pattern tries to make the existing interface usable.
 Adapters usually wrap a single object, while Facades often work with an entire subsystem of objects.
-- The interfaces of objects in the Bridge, State, and Strategy patterns can be very similar.
-In fact, they can all be based on the same ^#^underlying abstraction, the Composition pattern.
+- The interfaces of objects in the **Bridge**, **State**, and **Strategy** patterns can be very similar.
+In fact, they can all be based on the same ^#^underlying abstraction, the **Composition** pattern.
 However, they solve different problems.
 A pattern is not just a recipe for organizing code in a specific way; it can also communicate to other developers the problem the pattern solves.

 ---